TIG Welding (GTAW) is a process that uses a non-consumable tungsten electrode to produce a weld with or without filler material.

 Mechanized TIG equipment may include devices for checking and adjusting the welding torch level, equipment for work handling, provisions for initiating the arc and controlling gas and water flow, and filler metal feed mechanisms.

 TIG Welding Machines

-When welding using GTAW (TIG), the amount of heat energy created depends on arc polarity, arc voltage and amperage.
-Polarity describes direction of the current flow in DC welding.
+When welding using GTAW (TIG), the amount of heat energy created depends on arc polarity, arc voltage, and amperage.
+Polarity describes the direction of the current flow in DC welding.

 There are two ways the welding current can flow, DCSP and DCRP.

-Current which flows from the workpiece (–) to the electrode (+) is direct current reverse polarity, or DCRP.
+The current which flows from the workpiece (–) to the electrode (+) is direct current reverse polarity or DCRP.

 Balance vs Unbalanced Welding